MSN.com Homepage official site

 Make MSN my homepage

-If you are using google chrome you only have to donwload the extension here to make www.msn.com your default homepage.
+If you are using google chrome you only have to download the extension here to make www.msn.com your default homepage.

 The first version of the service